-Peter Palivos is a dedicated business owner and lawyer with a passion for philanthropic endeavors.
+Peter Palivos is a dedicated business owner and attorney with a passion for philanthropic endeavors.

 Born on February 23, 1958, Peter Palivos was raised in Uptown Chicago, by his greek immigrant parents, Angelo and Bessie Palivos.
 Peter Palivos began working in his father’s shoe repair store at the early age 7.
 Growing up, watching his father’s ambition, Peter quickly understood the value in American work ethic.